SmokyTrombone/smokytrombone.github.io/_projects/Polyester/index.md

 layout: post
 title: Extrudable Polyster Characterisation
-description:  The polyesters studied were destined for the flexible food packaging industry.
-The aim was to gather information of the product range at different steps of the product’s lifespan such as extrusion, food packaging, in-store shelf life and customer usage.
+description:  <p align="justify">Characterisation of extrudable polyesters for the flexible food packaging industry.
+The goal was to gain knowledge about the products at different stages of their life cycle.
+As an R&D technician, I planned and implemented a wide range of tests to characterise the products in different forms such as granules, extruded polymer and coating.<br/>

-Conducted tests to determine extrusion profiles.
-Conducted sensory analysis tests to improve production process and customer satisfaction.
-Overcame health and safety concerns for the taste test during the COVID-19 pandemic by creating a temporary protocol and ensuring strict guidelines for the testers as well as the preparation.
-Transverse team work to deliver detailed product analysis in strict timelines.
-Collaboration with overseas colleagues.
-Internal and external reports and presentations.
+This project was done as an apprenticeship within Bostik during my bachelor’s degree (“Licence Professionnelle”) in 2021.</p>

 skills:
+  - Non Reactive Adhesives
+  - Polyesters Characterisations
+  - Melt Flow Index
+  - Colour and Haze Measurements
-  - Structural analysis
+  - Sensory Analysis
-  - Aerodynamic design
+  - Technical Assistance
-  - Propulsion system integration
+  - Collaboration with International Colleagues
+  - DSC, DMA, ATG
-  - Control Algorithem
+  - Creativity
-  - Welding
+  - Adaptability
-  - Metal forming
+  - Autonomy
-  - Thermal simulation
+  - Scientific Rigor

 main-image: /project2.jpg
 ---
+## Project Overview
+-	Determined extrusion profiles with Melt Flow Index (MFI)
+-	Determined ideal sealing times and temperatures with DMA and design of experiments
+-	Seal strength tests
+-	Implemented sensory analysis tests (smell and taste)
+-	Created a protocol in collaboration with US based team for fog measurement
+-	Colour and haze measurements
+-	Implemented tests according to client specifications
+-	Created reports for clients

+## Main Takeaways
+Being my first long term professional